-Our on-line book clubs are a way for interpreters to discuss relevant texts with interpreters across the country (and abroad).
+Our on-line interpreter book clubs are a way for professional interpreters to discuss relevant texts with colleagues across the country (and abroad).
 Book clubs are 1 month long (4 weeks, specified), with a weekly guided reflection question to answer on-line.
 Participants purchase their own book upon registration at any bookseller of their choice, in their preferred format: many books have an e-book option, and some are available for rental at your local library.
-There is no specific time to log on - interpreters follow weekly deadlines for posting responses at their own pace.
-Participants write reflections about the book we read through guided questions posted to our discussion board, and respond to each other to create meaningful dialogue on the topic.
+There is no specific time to log on - interpreters follow weekly deadlines for posting responses at their own pace to keep the group on track together, but flexibility & extensions are offered if needed.
+Participants write a weekly reflection about the book we read through guiding questions posted to our discussion board, and respond to each other to create meaningful dialogue on the topic.
 We use Google Groups as our format (all email address work with google groups - not only gmail addresses).
 CEUs are awarded at the end of each session upon successful completion.

 To register for an upcoming bookclub, see below:

 OCTOBER BOOK CLUB: October 1 - 31th, 2017

 "Winning Sounds Like This: A season with the Women's Basketball Team at Gallaudet"